BigIroh/JooDee/README.md

 Client and Session objects.

 ##Dependencies##
-JooDee depends on syntax-error and mime, both of which are packaged inside of node_modules.
+JooDee depends on syntax-error and mime, both of which are packaged inside of `node_modules`.

 ##Tags##
 ```